fyxme/dnsfaster/README.md

 dnsfaster requests multiple random A records from the specified DNS servers.
 To generate the random A record, it uses a valid domain and prepends an invalid subdomain.

-## Why should you test the dns servers you use?
+## WIP: Why should you test the dns servers you use?

 To answer this question we compared efficiency and reliability of masscan ("A high-performance DNS stub resolver for bulk lookups and reconnaissance (subdomain enumeration)") using the best dns servers vs random dns servers.